-The CRCWSC acknowledgment is based on conclusive CORE research data demonstrating that high organic (up to 65%) and nitrogen content materials (over 1000 mg/kg) can be comparable in leaching behaviour and performance to products meeting the FAWB/CRCWSC specification.
-Organic media manufactured to the CORE Specifications, using a significant percentage of recycled material and higher organic content, are at least comparable in performance, quality and value.
+The CRCWSC acknowledgment is based on conclusive CORE research data demonstrating that high organic (up to 65%) and nitrogen content materials (up to 2500 mg/kg) can be comparable in leaching behaviour and performance to products meeting the FAWB/CRCWSC specification.
+Organic media accredited and manufactured to the CORE Specifications, using a significant percentage of recycled material and higher organic content, are at least equivalent in performance, quality and price to the FAWB/CRCWSC specification.
+The evidence also suggests that Organic Media may offer improved capabilities, qualities and value in key performance aspects combined with the additional advantage of closing the loop on recycling.